TablePress/TablePress/readme.txt

 == Usage ==

-After installing the plugin, you can add, import, export, edit, copy, delete, ... tables via the "TablePress" screen in your admin menu in the WordPress Dashboard.
+After installing the plugin, you can add, import, export, edit, copy, delete, ... tables on the "TablePress" screen in the WordPress Dashboard.
 Everything should be self-explaining there.

 To show one of your tables in a post, on a page, or in a text widget, just include the Shortcode `[table id=<the-ID> /]` to your post/page/text widget, where `<the-ID>` is the ID of your table (can be found on the left side of the "All Tables" screen.)
+Alternatively, you can also insert tables by clicking the "Table" button in the editor toolbar, and then selecting the desired table.

 After that you might want to change the styling of the table.
 You can do this by entering CSS commands into the "Custom CSS" textarea on the "Plugin Options" screen.
 You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by checking the appropriate options on a table's "Edit" screen.